 Fan Less, Fills Less Cooling Tower

-The rectangular or square cooling tower is available in a single cell and multi-cell.
-It can be used in various applications including light to medium and medium to heavy industrial processes, pharmaceutical plant, refrigeration, process cooling, HVAC, steel melting/heating furnace, power generation, chemical plant, plastic processing plant, and chemical plant.
+The rectangular cooling tower is available in both single-cell and multi-cell configurations.
+Numerous applications include light to medium and heavy industrial operations like pharmaceutical plant refrigeration, process chilling, energy production from HVAC systems, steel melting/heating furnaces, power generation, chemical plants, and plastic processing plants.